+- 3.2 In order to achieve this they are likely to rely on many sources of assurance, such as:

+- directors and managers;

 - the responsible financial officer;

 - the monitoring officer;

 - members;

 - the head of internal audit;.

+- performance and risk management;

 - third parties, e.g. partnerships;

 - external audit and other review agencies

-- 4.3 The rough guide to preparing the Annual Governance Statement shows "the need for a review body in the process, such as an audit committee or scrutiny role who should be charged with critically reviewing the AGS and its supporting documentation".
+- 3.3 The rough guide to preparing the Annual Governance Statement shows "the need for a review body in the process, such as an audit committee or scrutiny role who should be charged with critically reviewing the AGS and its supporting documentation".
 The constitution indicates that this function should be dealt with by this Committee, and this is seen as the most satisfactory means of meeting the requirements for a critical review of the Annual Governance Statement.

-- 4.4 There is no definitive way of producing the Annual Governance Statement.
+- 3.4 There is no definitive way of producing the Annual Governance Statement.
 Professional guidance indicates that at the centre of the review process should be a corporate group who will be given ultimate responsibility for drafting the statement, evaluating assurances and the supporting evidence.
 This group should review whether or not there is consistency with existing policies and the authorities' governance framework.

-- 4.5 An officer working group is responsible for ensuring that the Annual Governance Statements accurately reflect the governance arrangements of the two Councils.
+- 3.5 An officer working group are responsible for ensuring that the Annual Governance Statements accurately reflect the governance arrangements of the two Councils.
 The membership of the group comprises of:

 - Monitoring Officer

 - Section 151 Officer

-- Organisational Development Business Partner
+- Organisational Development Officer

 - Head of Wellbeing

-- Democratic Services Officers
+- Democratic Services Manager

-- Head of Customer and Digital Services
+- Head of Business and Technical Services

-- Security and Risk Officer
+- Policy Officer

-- 4.6 A reference group of Councillors is used to give feedback on the preparation of the draft statement: